NextCenturyCorporation/dig/README.md

-# DIG v2+
+# DIG 2+

-If you're looking for the latest version of DIG, please visit https://github.com/NextCenturyCorporation/digapp-ht
+If want to view the latest version of DIG, please go to https://github.com/NextCenturyCorporation/digapp-ht

 # DIG 1